Yulivu/VU_DH-SA_GROUP6/README.md

-# VU_DH-SA_GROUP6
+# VU DH SA GROUP6

-This repository contains the analysis and visualization of theMapping Co-Exhibition Networks project.
+This repository contains the analysis and visualization of the Mapping Co-Exhibition Networks project.

 ## Repository Structure